Basic information about parts of speech

 On this page you will find the following:

 What are parts of speech?
 Which ones can be found in English?

 As it is also the case in many other languages, in English every single word can be assigned to a certain category or class.
 These groups are then called parts of speech and describe the grammatical meaning of every single word in a sentence.
-In this way, an adjective for example refers to a noun or pronoun and adds more information to it.
+In this way, an adjective, for example, refers to a noun or pronoun and adds more information to it.

 Being able to determine the part of speech of a word is important, as every word has to fulfil a certain task in a clause.
 If that task is not known, a correct sentence or statement cannot be formed correctly and so may lead to problems in understanding.
-Even though determining parts of speech in simple sentences does not appear to be very difficult, it can be quite complicated in complex sentences.
+Even though the determination of parts of speech in simple sentences does not appear to be very difficult, it can be quite complicated in complex sentences.